Law School Interviews

 Unlike professional programs in business and medicine, for which admissions interviews are mandatory, most law schools base their decision on a candidate's "paper" credentials:

-in various U.S. cities.
+with candidates in various U.S. cities.

 2. Others do not require interviews and leave it to the applicant's discretion.